Marcel Dieu: Biography

 Marcel Camille Dieu was born at Houdeng-Goegnies, a small town in francophone Wallonia, located within the industrial mining region known, at the time as the "pays noir" ("black country"), a short distance to the south of Brussels.
 His father was a successful butcher in the town.
 Marcel's parents adored him and he reciprocated their affection.
 Nevertheless, his contrarian streak was evident at an early stage.
 He was still a young teenager when he declared himself a vegetarian.
+Later friends and admirers such as the lawyer Paul-Henri Spaak saw a connection between this decision and his father's profession as a butcher.
 A couple of months after his twelfth birthday World War I broke out.
 Less than a week later German armies from the east invaded Belgium.
 The German occupation of Belgium was characterised by a succession of atrocities against the civilian population which were often well publicised.
 The occupation lasted slightly more than four years, and when it ended Marcel Dieu had become a convinced atheist with a life-long commitment to fighting against the bestiality and atrocity of war.

 Dieu's passionate hatred for war quickly expanded into involvement in a more broadly-based political anarchism and activism.
 During the early 1920s he played an active role in the post-war reconstruction of the Libertarian Movement, participating on 7 January 1923 at the first congress of the Belgian Anarchist Union, at which the Flemish and Wallon anarchist federations came together.
 By this time he had already embarked on a career as a political journalist with contributions during 1922 to "L'Émancipateur" and, in 1925, to its successor journal, "Le Combat" (of which he would later become editorial director).

 In December 1925 that month's Anarchist Congress appointed him to serve as Secretary-Treasurer for the Belgian federation.
 It was also at the 1925 congress that Dieu persuaded delegates to adopt an antimilitarist resolution, a paralysing general strike in the event of any attempt by government to organise a military mobilisation.
 He was also intensely involved through his pen, during the mid-1920s, in the international campaign to save Nicola Sacco and Bartolomeo Vanzetti, two immigrant anarchists who were convicted of murder and executed in the state of Massachusetts in 1927 following a trial process widely seen as flawed on many levels.